 Don't allow records to be filtered

-Selecting this option will prevent users from filtering the records in the table view on the Live App.
+Selecting this option will prevent users from filtering the records in the grid view on the Live App.

 Allow users to add custom filters

-Enabling this option allows users to add custom filters in your table when they access your app.
+Enabling this option allows users to add custom filters in your grid when they access your app.
 Users will be able to select which field and criteria they want to filter by.

-Here you can allow users to filter all fields and objects or limit which records and fields are available to filter by.
-There is the option to allow users to filter by all object fields or only the fields displayed within that view.
+Here you can allow users to filter all fields and tables or limit which records and fields are available to filter by.
+There is the option to allow users to filter by all table fields or only the fields displayed within that view.
 Similarly here you can add internal filters to prevent all records from being returned by these filters.

-This will display as an "add filters" link above the table:
+This will display as an "add filters" link above the grid:

-The table will update as soon as a filter is added to the Live App and multiple filters can be added as needed.
-You can also set here if the available fields to filter are limited to the table columns or all of the object fields.
+The grid will update as soon as a filter is added to the Live App and multiple filters can be added as needed.
+You can also set here if the available fields to filter are limited to the grid columns or all of the grid fields.

 Use a filter menu

 Enabling a filter menu will present links with predefined filters above the grid.
 The user cannot change these filters.
 Clicking the will filter menu links will filter the records based on the rules you create.